-Students interested in media production, oral history and artwork are encouraged to apply to the Ethnic Centers Media Fellowship, a partnership between Humans of New Mexico and the University of New Mexico’s African American Student Services, American Indian Student Services, and El Centro de la Raza.
+UNM Students interested in media production, oral history and artwork are encouraged to apply to the Humans Of New Mexico Fellowship.
 Students who are selected will have the experience of co-conducting testimonials of diverse populations around the state of New Mexico along with learning about production skills.
 Beyond media practice, students will also be able to learn about artistic representations in testimonials, including museum work experience.

 Areas of Interest